-The Blues collect information from users of our site.
+Blue Cross collects information from users of our site.
 We use personal information to customize your Internet transaction.
 Generally, we do not share with third parties the personal information you supply when conducting transactions on our website.
 And generally, unless you specifically key in personal information on our website, you browse our website anonymously, which means personal information is not collected.
 We may collect your personal information, such as name, address, etc., using a secure session when you initially register with us at this website or if you engage in a transaction that requires an electronic signature, for example.

 In addition to personal information, we also gather information on the use of our website, including domain name, number of hits, pages visited, length of user session and so forth to evaluate the usefulness of our site.